sabre-io/sabre.io/source/_posts/2016-05-29-sharing-changes.html.md

 ### `Sabre\CalDAV\Backend\SharingSupport`

-This interface still exists and still has the same goal, but it went through a number of structual changes.
+This interface still exists and still has the same goal, but it went through a number of structural changes.
 It also no longer _requires_ `Sabre\CalDAV\Backend\NotificationSupport` as well.